kazettique/suneditor-vue/README.md

 First, I removed `core` from params since I don't want to mutate the component imperatively.
 (Using reactivity system from Vue!)

-Second, I turned params into an object, it became slimmer.
-After that, don't worry about the order.
+Second, I turned params into an object.
+After that, don't worry about the order anymore.
 Just destruct what you need.
 No redundant variables. 😎

 All events are listed below: